Achievable logoAchievable logo

 Typically real-time and involve a dialog with third parties

-Examples of interactive communications include posts on interactive forums (e.g. Reddit), use of chat rooms, Tweets, Facebook posts, comments on other social media posts, and direct messages (DMs).
-NASAA treats these communications similarly to correspondence.
+Examples include posts on interactive forums (e.g., Reddit), chat rooms, Tweets, Facebook posts, comments on other social media posts, and direct messages (DMs).
+NASAA generally treats these communications like correspondence.

 Adoption occurs when a firm endorses or approves third-party content